MobileRoboticsSkoltech/RecSync-android/README.md

 # RecSync Android

+Andrioid application which allows you to record synchronized smarpthone videos with sub-millisecond accuracy.

 ## Main ideas:
 - Triggering at some time in the future is no longer needed
 - New types of RPCs are used: start and stop video